daultonb/COSC360Project/milestone-docs/m1_proposal_feb15.md

 > Project description and details:
 > - Provide a description of the project you are going to undertake.

 Our project is going to be a Disscussion Forum website for discussing games of all types.
-It will feature a category filtering and an upvoting system similar to Reddit.
+It will feature a category/game filtering and an upvoting system similar to Reddit.
 It will also allow for users to upload picture/video content for all users to view.

 - [ ] Status: WIP, Assigned to:

 > Requirements list of what (at a minimum) your site will do (you will need to explore existing sites to understand their functional offerings).
 You should be able to understand from reading this document exactly what a user/administrator will be able to do on the site.

  Users will be able to:
   - View active threads, need to register to comment or post a new thread.
 All users can Like/Dislike a comment/thread